stephenreid321/stephenreid/app/markdown/iconomi.md

 All scores/returns on this page are normalised in the range 0&ndash;100.

-When using ICONOMI, I suggest you invest across a number of different top-performing funds, rather than putting all your eggs in one basket 🍳<br />Use the controls below to receive a **proposed position** across your chosen number of funds, relative to their performance.
+When using ICONOMI, I suggest you invest across a number of different top-performing strategies, rather than putting all your eggs in one basket 🍳<br />Use the controls below to receive a **proposed position** across your chosen number of strategies, relative to their performance.